 And with many children needing volunteer or paid tutors, let's make it easier for caring adults to volunteer by making schools smaller and therefore closer to where people live.

 Wake up, school boards!
 Pick up the phone, planning directors!
 Get a dialogue going.
+It's time to end the isolation of the professional education community from the greater community at large.

 A social science tool called network analysis, in which who knows and talks with whom in the community is researched and diagrammed, shows that school administrators tend not to be very connected with any other type of leader in the community.
 Leaders in all sectors, let's change that.